Non-uniqueness of the steady state for run-and-tumble particles with a double-well interaction potential: Introduction and main results

 Another form of potential interaction which is often considered involves a repulsive part at short interparticle distance and an attractive part at large distance, such as the Lennard-Jones potential which decreases to zero at infinity.
 For active particles in two space dimensions, such interactions have been shown to lead to a reentrant phase transition \cite{Poon2012,Redner2013}.

-In this paper we consider one-dimensional RTPs interacting via a pairwise polynomial potential of the form $W(r)=-k_0 \, r^2/2+g \, r^4/4$, which for $k_0,g>0$ is repulsive at short distance and attractive at large distance.
-Although the interaction force $-W'(r)$ diverges at large distance, which is a priori an unrealistic feature (see however below), it has two advantages from a computational perspective.
-First, $W'(0)=0$, hence it allows for particle crossings and therefore allows to use the extension of the Dean-Kawasaki method \cite{Dean,Kawa} to the RTP (while it was shown that this method fails to describe single-file active particles \cite{TouzoDBM2023}).
-Second, it is simple enough so that the self-consistent equation obeyed by the stationary density in the large $N$ limit, derived in \cite{activeRDshort}, can be solved analytically.
+{\blue In this paper we consider a toy model for such interactions, which consists in $N$ one-dimensional RTPs interacting via a pairwise polynomial potential of the form $W(r)=-k_0 \, r^2/2+g \, r^4/4$, which for $k_0,g>0$ is repulsive at short distance and attractive at large distance.
 We find that in the steady state the system forms a bound state with a bounded support, which exhibits a transition between a joint support and a disconnected support where particles spontaneously split into two groups.
 Furthermore, remarkably, we find that the steady state is not unique, and that in some range of parameters it exhibits bistability, as well as a breaking of the parity symmetry.
 The steady state which is reached at large time is found to depend on some features of the initial conditions.
 By contrast, both of these features are absent in the case of Brownian particles, for which the Gibbs equilibrium is unique.
 We note that, although this work focuses on the large $N$ limit of the model, the existence of multiple steady states and the breaking of parity symmetry are already visible for small values of $N$, as we have observed from numerical simulations, which we report in Appendix \ref{app:N2}.